Physics Course

 Fukami, TakanoriĦĦ

-Associate Professor, D.Sc., Solid Sate Physics, Structural phase transition of ferroelectric and superionic crystals.
+Associate Professor, D.Sc., Solid Sate Physics, Structural phase

 e-mail: fukami@sci.